oesgalha/ansible-role-storyteller/README.md

 Requirements
 ------------

-To run this rule in your playbook, you need to set 2 environment variables: MYSQL_ROOT_PASS and WP_DB_PASS.
+To run this role in your playbook, you need to set 2 environment variables: MYSQL_ROOT_PASS and WP_DB_PASS.
 The first one is the desired password to the root user in Mysql.
 The second one is the password for the wordpress user in Mysql.

 Role Variables
 --------------

 The password to root user in Mysql, the default value comes from the environment variable MYSQL_ROOT_PASS.
-It's not recomendable to override this variable to a fixed value in the playbook, use a environment variable instead.
+It's not recommended to override this variable to a fixed value in the playbook, use a environment variable instead.
 ```
 storyteller_mysql_root_password: "{{ lookup('env', 'MYSQL_ROOT_PASS') }}"
 ```